Start your Master's application

 Make sure you include all we need with our checklist.

-Applying for a postgraduate course with us is simple.
+Applying for a Master's course with us is simple.

-You can apply online directly from the webpage for your chosen degree – and for those select courses with a slightly different application route, you'll find details of how to apply at the end of this page.
+You can apply online directly from the webpage for your chosen degree – and for select courses with a different application routes, you'll find details of how to apply below.

 If you have any questions or need help along the way, please contact our Admissions Team.

 - Check the entry requirements on your chosen course page to see if you’re eligible, and whether there are any pre-requisites for joining us.
 Don't panic if you're not a perfect match for the entry requirements listed – we treat all Master's applications on their own merits, so if your experience is relevant, we still want to hear from you.

 - If English isn't your first language, make sure you meet our English language requirements of IELTS level 6.5 or equivalent.
 If you're short of the necessary standard, don't worry, you can do an English course with us to boost your English before starting your studies.

 - Gather supporting evidence for your application.
 We currently ask for 2 references, and your proof of your academic qualifications.
 You'll also need to write a personal statement.

 - When all that's done, you can submit your application – you'll find an 'Apply Now' link on the webpage for your chosen degree course.
 Once we've confirmed we've received it, we'll get back to you with a decision within 10 working days.

 To study a PGCE with us, you'll need to apply directly to the Department for Education (DfE).